Echo Client-Server in C

 Now anything you type into the client window will be sent over the connection and echoed back to you by the server.

 5. Try to understand what each step of the client and server code does.
-Pay close attention to the use of the Robust I/O (Rio) interface.
 Report questions and answers you may generate while experimenting with this code.

 123